August 2022 Review

-We are aware of at least four reports in August 2021 concerning nine gun deaths:
+We are aware of five reports in August 2022 concerning gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least five reports in August 2021 which we believe to be armed domestic violence and/or victim known to perpetrator:
+We are aware of three reports in August 2022 that we believe to relate to the above:

-We are aware of at least three reports in August 2021 which we believe to relate to licensed/former licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least seven reports in August 2022 that we believe to relate to the above:

-- See Deaths above — Five people have been shot dead in Devon, apparently by a licensed gun owner.
+- See Gun Deaths above — A man died after being shot by a licensed gun owner in Scotland.

-We note at least six reports in August 2021 involving the use of police Tasers.
+We are aware of at least seven reports in August 2022 involving the use of police Tasers, including:

 Animal Death and Injury

-We are aware of at least sixteen reports in August 2021 of animal cruelty and/or death involving a gun, including:
+We are aware of at least nine reports in August 2022 of animal cruelty and/or death involving a gun, including:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.